 Porter, T. M. (1994).
 Rigor and Practicality: Rival Ideals of Quantification in Nineteenth-Century Economics.
 In P. Mirowski (Ed.), Natural Images in Economic Thought, 128–170.
 Cambridge: Cambridge University Press.

 Rogers, C. (2010).
 The Principle of Effective Demand: The Key to Understanding the General Theory.
-In R. W. Dimand, R. A. Mundell, and A. Vercelli (Eds.), Keynes’s General Theory after Seventy Years, IEA Conference Volume No. 147, 136–156.
+In R. W. Dimand, R. A. Mundell, and A. Vercelli (Eds.), Keynes’s General Theory after Seventy Years, IEA Conference Vol.147, 136–156.
 Houndmills, Basingstoke, New York: Palgrave Macmillan.

 Rotheim, R. J. (1981).
 Keynes’ Monetary Theory of Value (1933).
 Journal of Post Keynesian Economics, 3(4): 568–585.
 URL